Phone 1800 444 396

 How is the taxable component of my ETP taxed?

-ETPs are taxed at different rates depending on your age, and combined must be $230,000 or less to fall under the lower-tax-rate cap.
+ETPs are taxed at different rates depending on your age.
+Combined, they must total $235,000 or less to fall under the lower tax rate cap.

 ETP under preservation age tax